 Authorship: Up to six (06) authors can be listed in a single report, except when it comes to reporting research activities of cooperating research centers, laboratories and institutions, when more authors may be listed.

-Providing the following metadata for each listed author in the appropriate form fields when requested by the submission system is a requirement for the paper to be considered for peer review: a) all authors with full name, b) main affiliation, c) city, state, country, d) email and e) ORCID.
+Providing the following metadata for each listed author in the appropriate form fields when requested by the submission system is a requirement for the paper to be considered for peer review: a) all authors with full name (no abbreviation allowed), b) main affiliation, c) city, state, country, d) email and e) ORCID.

 E.g.: Jennifer Smith.
 Federal University of Bahia.
 Salvador, Bahia, Brazil. email@example.com (ORCID XXXX-0000-XX00-X1X5).